Which birth control pill is right for me?

 You should not take the combination pill if: you have certain health conditions like high blood pressure or migraines with aura.
 The combination pill is also contraindicated (meaning risky to your health) if you smoke and are over 35.
 It’s important to know that if you have a contraindication, the amount of estrogen doesn’t matter—it’s not safe to use any method that contains estrogen at all.
 The bottom line is it’s always important to talk to a health care provider about your medical history before starting a new birth control method.
 One more thing: If you’ve given birth recently, you should avoid combination pills and other methods with estrogen.

 Inactive pills: There are typically four to seven inactive or placebo pills in each monthly pack.
 These are the pills that have no or a low-dose of hormones.
 You take these to maintain your daily habit of taking your pill at about the same time each day.
-(Speaking of taking your pill everyday, did you know that Bedsider can text you sexy little birth control reminders?
-To sign up, text MyBC to 42-411 or visit the reminders page.)
+(Speaking of taking your pill everyday, did you know that Bedsider has a free app that will send you clever birth control reminders?
+Download it here.)

-Benefits: The mini-pill is safe for women who are at risk of heart disease or strokes, or are heavy smokers.
-It’s also safe for breastfeeding women.
+Benefits: The mini-pill is safe for people who are at risk of heart disease or strokes, or are heavy smokers.
+It’s also safe when you’re breastfeeding.

 Inactive pills: Unlike the combo pill formulas, every mini-pill in your pack is active.
 Take one every single day, at about the same time each day.
-(Again, Bedsider can text or email you handy birth control reminders.
-To sign up, text MyBC to 42-411 or use the reminders page.)
+(If you ever have trouble remembering, Bedsider’s app can help.)

 Popular pill-related questions